livialima/linuxupskillchallenge/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
-title: ''
+about: Suggest new features for the daily lessons.
+For features, submit a distinct issue using the template Correction request.
+Submit a pull request if you can.
+title: Day X - feature request
 labels: ''
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+Replace X for the number 0-21 of the lesson.

+**Proposal**
+Your proposed new feature or change here.
+Please detail it as much as possible.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context here.